syednuman42/Syed-Numan-Portfolio/README.md

 We can see that for contract type month to month, the distribution of customers who have churned is similar to that of those that did not churn.
 One possible reason for this could be that it is likely that **a customer that chooses month to month service does not plan to stay for a long period of time**.

-What's interesting is that for the customers who have churned in the one/two year contract type the total charge's median is more than that of the people who did not churn
+What's interesting is that for the customers who have churned in the one/two year contract type the total charge's median is more than that of the people who did not churn.
-This implies that ** one/two year contract customers are more likely to churn if they had more total charge**
+This implies that **one/two year contract customers are more likely to churn if they had more total charge**

 Assuming we cannot do much about the customers in the month-to-month category, our main objective now is to reduce churn rate for one and two year contract.
 To do this we have to look deeper into the data to find out how to lower the charges for one/two year contract

 The correlation between the features and the target label(churn):